 Submits annual work plans and progress reports to the City Council and Artistry Board of Directors.

-The Creative Placemaking Commission meets the 1st Wednesday of each month from 5 p.m - 7 p.m.
-Due to the impact of COVID-19 and social distancing guidelines, meetings may be canceled or held virtually in 2020 and 2021.
+The Creative Placemaking Commission meets the 1st Wednesday of each month from 5 p.m - 7 p.m, unless otherwise noted.
+Due to the impact of COVID-19 and social distancing guidelines, meetings may be canceled or held virtually.
 Instructions to listen to virtual meetings will be posted on the agenda in the agenda management system.
 View the full schedule in the PDF link below.

 Agendas and documents - Browse for meetings that are posted each month.
 Agendas and approved minutes are added as they become available.